 Causes of Esophageal spasm

 The cause of esophageal spasm is unknown.
-Very hot or very cold foods may trigger an episode in some people.
+Very hot or very cold foods may trigger spasms in some people.

 Esophageal spasm Symptoms